Peter of Aquila

-Peter of Aquila, O.F.M., (Scotellus) (d.
+Peter "Scotellus" of Aquila (or Peter of Tornimparte; d.
 1361) was an Italian Friar Minor, theologian and bishop.

 Peter was born at L'Aquila in the Abruzzo, Italy, towards the end of the 13th century.
 In 1334 he figures as a Master of Theology and as Minister Provincial of his Order for Tuscany.
 In 1334 he was appointed confessor to Queen Joan I of Naples and shortly afterwards Inquisitor for Florence.
 His servants having been punished by public authority, the Inquisitor excommunicated the priors and placed the town under interdict.

-On 12 February 1347, Peter was named Bishop of S. Angelo de Lombardi in Calabria, and, on 30 May 1348, was transferred to the Diocese of Trivento, where he died.
+On 12 February 1347, Peter was named Bishop of S. Angelo de Lombardi in Calabria, and, on 30 May 1348, was transferred to the Diocese of Trivento, where he remained until the end of his life.

-He was an able interpreter of John Duns Scotus, and was called Doctor sufficiens.
+He was an able interpreter of John Duns Scotus, and was called Doctor Sufficiens.
 His chief works are commentaries on the four books of Sentences, which being a compendium of the doctrine of Scotus were called Scotellum, whence the author's surname "Scotellus".
 The commentaries have passed through various editions, the first by Peter Drach, at Speier, 1480, and by Paolini (Genoa, 1907–09).